sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 You shouldn't have to copy and paste the token each time.
 The Dashboard application is programmed to read token from the secret mount location.:
 However currently, the default service account is mounted.
-Update the deployment to use the newly created ServiceAccount
+Update the deployment to use the newly created ServiceAccount:

-Edit the deployment to change ServiceAccount from default to dashboard-sa.
+Edit the deployment to change ServiceAccount from default to dashboard-sa:

-or edit the deployment and add serviceAccountName
+or edit the deployment and add serviceAccountName:

 kubectl set serviceaccount deploy/web-dashboard dashboard-sa

-## make sure is inside the container spec
+make sure is inside the container spec:

     spec:
       containers:
       - env: